24Ko8e/Game/README.md

 # Maze-Game
-Aim is to collect stars and reach the goal to get to the next level all while avoiding enemies and traps Made on Unity
+Aim is to collect stars and reach the goal to get to the next level all while avoiding enemies and traps.
+This game uses gyroscope to control the player.
+Made on Unity